 Safe browsing could be understood as a collection of malicious URLs to secure users’ data from unsafe websites.
 This feature works along with some additional tools.

 Google Chrome shares your browsing data with its servers by enabling Safe Browsing.
-Although this feature doesn’t have any privacy concerns, it allows threat assessments to be more accurate and dynamic.
+Although this feature has no privacy concerns, it makes threat assessments more accurate and dynamic.